FreeLANMan/Berzerkpt/README.md

  - walls

 OBS: Some mods was altered for work with this game.
+This game is made for the Minetest 5.4.1.

 This game was made respecting the rules of the 2021 Minetest GAME JAM.